IRAS-HKA/aip_wiki/docs/troubleshooting.md

   - Load the programme to PLC → This triggers the generation of a licence

 If there are further issues, set the correct date and time manually in the online device manager.

+## IX.
+No connection to PLC possible

+`PLC cannot be found in TwinCat`

+### Solution

+If you try to connect your PC with the PLC and you can not find the PLC via the given IP adress, check your **subnet mask**.
+It has to be **255.255.0.0**.
+Then the connection should be possible.